myrtje51/MachineVision/README.md

 ## Description per folder
 There are two main folders:
 - Height_and_SurfaceArea_data: this folder contains all the code related to how the height, surface area and growthrate is calculated
-  - ipynb & py: contains most of the important code where the first folder contains IPython Notebooks and the second python code
+  - ipynb & py: contains most of the important code where the first folder contains IPython Notebooks and the second python code.
-  - GrowthRates: contains the calculated growthrates of the Radius method and the code:
+  - GrowthRates: contains the calculated growthrates of the Radius method and the code: growthrate_sativa.py.
+Which is the code for calculating the growthrates using the Radius method
 - Hyperspectral_Data: this folder contains all the code related to the hyperspectral indices that are calculated